Echo-Ji/STDEN/README.md

 This is the implementation of Spatio-temporal Differential Equation Network (STDEN) in the following paper:
 Jiahao Ji, Jingyuan Wang, Zhe Jiang, Jiawei Jiang, and Hu Zhang, Towards Physics-guided Neural Networks for Traffic Flow Prediction, AAAI 2022.

-Thanks [chnsh](https://github.com/chnsh/DCRNN_PyTorch) for the model training framework of this project.
+The training framework of this project comes from [chnsh](https://github.com/chnsh/DCRNN_PyTorch).
+Thanks a lot :)

 ## Requirement